WICG/display-locking/implementation.md

 Note to the reader: this describes the sample prototype implementation.
-The design choices here are not meant to represent final design decisions, but act as a proof of concept implementation in Blink
+The design choices here are not meant to represent final design decisions, but act as a proof of concept implementation in Blink.

 To implement the co-operative update phases, we need a way to prevent the update phases in the locked subtree from blocking other